 The United Nations Security Council is about to hold yet another debate on the rights of the Palestinian Arabs.

-The United Nations Security Council is about to hold yet another debate on the rights of the Palestinian Arabs.
+Background: The United Nations Security Council is about to hold yet another debate on the rights of the Palestinian Arabs.
 How to meet their aspirations for a homeland has been an unsolved problem at the heart of all the attempts of the past thirty years to bring lasting peace to the Middle East.
 It is four years since their leader Mr. Yasser Arafat, Chairman of the Palestine Liberation Organisation, made this appeal on behalf of his people.

 SYNOPSIS: About half of the people who regard themselves as Palestinians live in refugee camps either in the territories occupied by Israel in 1967 -- particularly the Gaza Strip -- or in neighbouring countries, They are the people displaced in four Arab-Israeli wars, and their children and grandchildren.

 Two countries which received them -- Jordan and Lebanon -- found the Palestinians uneasy guests.
 In each in turn, Palestinian guerrillas clashed repeatedly with the national armed forces.
 In Lebanon, they became involved in the tensions already existing between Moslems and Christians, and so helped to inflame the civil war.
 It was right-wing Lebanese forces that pounded the Tel al-Zaatar Palestinian camp near Beirut into ruins.

 The younger generation, many of whom have known no home but a refugee camp, have been brought up expecting to have a fight for a homeland.
 Many of them have trained for it.
 There are eight main guerrilla groups under the umbrella of the Palestine National Council, and a few extremist organisations operating independently.